Copyright © 1989 Trumpet Ministries, Inc. All Rights Reserved

 Satan’s fear is that Jesus and the saints will return to Jerusalem and destroy Satan’s influence among the nations.

-This is why the False Prophet (the spirit of religious delusion), ever the supporter of Antichrist, has deluded the believers in the Lord Jesus into believing they are separate from the Jews, that they are a special “heavenly kingdom” with a destiny somewhere other than the earth.
+This is why the False Prophet (the spirit of religious delusion), always the supporter of Antichrist, has deluded the believers in the Lord Jesus into believing they are separate from the Jews, that they are a special “heavenly kingdom” with a destiny somewhere other than the earth.

 What is the role of the Servant of the Lord, of Christ—Head and Body?